 Hi, it’s Amber & Kevin from Enjoy Cupcakes.
 We’re here to share with you a…Fall inspired “Build It” Cupcake Topping Bar, with numerous DIY concepts infused throughout the post.
 All photography by Jennifer Young.
-Also check out her inspiring design blog.
 We love Jennifer’s style and wanted to collaborate with her on something & this gave us the perfect opportunity to connect!

 Fall tablescape décor tips: